JatinSanghvi/text-decorator-net/assets/notes.md

 ## Updating Logo Image

+- Open `assets/logo.docx` and zoom in to 300%.
-- Modify the logo image inside document `logo.docx`.
+- Modify the light and dark logo images.
-- Copy the image.
+- Copy 276x276 pixel areas in FastStone Image Viewer.
-- Create new project in Paint.NET.
-- The image dimensions will be set automatically to match the copied image.
-- Paste the image.
-- Reduce canvas size to 1760x1760 pixels.
-- Resize the image to 256x256 pixels.
+- Crop the images to 256x256 pixels.
-- Save the file with name `logo.png` in `img` directory.
+- Save the images in files `img/logo-light.png` and `img/logo-dark.png`.